-Methotrexate commonly causes nausea and vomiting.
+Methotrexate commonly causes diarrhea, nausea and vomiting.
 The most frequently reported methotrexate side effects include ulcerative stomatitis, leukopenia, nausea, and abdominal distress.
 Other frequently reported methotrexate side effects are malaise, undue fatigue, chills and fever, dizziness and decreased resistance to infection.

 Vestn Rentgenol Radiol.
 2015.
 Pulmonary cytotoxicity induced by bleomycin and methotrexate.